MyrionSC/scripts/documentation/regex.md

 \B		 matches any position that is not a word boundary.
 This matches a position, not a character.

 #Groups & Lookaround
-(ABC)	 groups multiple tokens together and creates a capture group for extracting a substring or using a backreference.Character
+(ABC)	 groups multiple tokens together and creates a capture group for extracting a substring or using a backreference
 \1		 matches the results of a previous capture group.
-For example \1 matches the results of the first capture group and \3 matches the third.Character
+For example \1 matches the results of the first capture group and \3 matches the third
-(?:ABC)	 groups multiple tokens together without creating a capture group.Character (?=ABC)	 matches a group after the main expression without including it in the result.Character (?!ABC)	 specifies a group that can not match after the main expression (if it matches, the result is discarded).
+(?:ABC)	 groups multiple tokens together without creating a capture group x(?=y)	 Lookahead assertion: Matches "x" only if "x" is followed by "y".
+For example, /Jack(?=Sprat)/ matches "Jack" only if it is followed by "Sprat".
+/Jack(?=Sprat|Frost)/ matches "Jack" only if it is followed by "Sprat" or "Frost".
+However, neither "Sprat" nor "Frost" is part of the match results. x(?!y)   Negative lookahead assertion: Matches "x" only if "x" is not followed by "y".
+For example, /\d+(?!\.)/ matches a number only if it is not followed by a decimal point. /\d+(?!\.)/.exec('3.141') matches "141" but not "3".
+(?<=y)x  Lookbehind assertion: Matches "x" only if "x" is preceded by "y".
+For example, /(?<=Jack)Sprat/ matches "Sprat" only if it is preceded by "Jack". /(?<=Jack|Tom)Sprat/ matches "Sprat" only if it is preceded by "Jack" or "Tom".
+However, neither "Jack" nor "Tom" is part of the match results.
+(?<!y)x  Negative lookbehind assertion: Matches "x" only if "x" is not preceded by "y".
+For example, /(?<!-)\d+/ matches a number only if it is not preceded by a minus sign. /(?<!-)\d+/.exec('3') matches "3". /(?<!-)\d+/.exec('-3') match is not found because the number is preceded by the minus sign.

 #Quantifiers & Alternation
 +		 matches 1 or more of the preceding token.